 As you may know, company-car tax, or Benefit-in-Kind (BiK), is levied according to a car’s CO2 emissions.
-The lower these emissions, the lower its tax liability.
+The lower these emissions, the lower the car’s tax liability.
 We go into greater depth in our feature that explains what fuel economy figures mean to you, but the upshot is that plug-in hybrid cars tend to do extremely well in fuel-consumption tests.

 This is purely because a plug-in hybrid can be expected to run in electric mode for much of the official test cycle, and when using the power in its batteries, it produces no CO2 at all.
 This means that plug-in hybrid cars frequently emit under 50 grams per kilometre (g/km) of CO2 in official tests, which is the upper limit of the lowest Benefit-in-Kind bracket of 10%.

-The importance of this to company-car buyers can’t be overstated.
-Put simply, a car in the 9% BiK bracket will potentially cost half as much in company-car tax as one in the 19% bracket.
+The importance of this to company car buyers can’t be overstated.
+Put simply, a car in the 9% BiK bracket will potentially cost half as much in company car tax as one in the 19% bracket.

 Of course, BiK is based on the taxable (P11D) value of a given car.
-And, while it’s true that a plug-in hybrid usually costs more to buy than a petrol or diesel model, most will cost you substantially less in annual company-car tax than a purely petrol or diesel-powered equivalent.
+And, while it’s true that a plug-in hybrid usually costs more to buy than a petrol or diesel model, most will cost you substantially less in annual company-car tax than a pure petrol or diesel-powered equivalent.

 If you’re not a company-car driver, you could still be quids in if your usual daily drive largely consists of low-speed, urban motoring.
 Crowded city streets are where plug-in hybrid cars really come into their own – if your daily commute is made up of stop-start driving and totals less than 30 miles or so, you may be able to make the journey without using the petrol engine at all.
 This means you can rely on cheap electricity, rather than pricey petrol or diesel.